As Head of the Department of Physiology and Pharmacology of Adaptation, Israel I. Brekhman

 that are employed.

-the siege of Leningrad during World War II, young Brekhman would attend classes
+During the siege of Leningrad during World War II, young Dr. Brekhman would attend classes

-Petersburg, would carry hot soup in buckets across the ice to the soldiers fighting
+would carry hot soup in buckets across the ice to her husband and the other soldiers fighting

-organism achieve its highest level of homeostasis without deleterious side effects or
+achieve its highest level of homeostasis without deleterious side effects or negative actions.

-negative actions.
-Margaret embodied the essence of science and research, tirelessly working to improve the health and
+Margaret embodied the essence of science and research, tirelessly working to improve the health and well-being of her

 That research continues to this day by those inspired by this pair of remarkable scientists.
 The study of Valeology, the

-Some of my fondest memories are working with Dr. Brekhman in his “Thinkalorium” where he often referred to his wife for
+of my fondest memories are working with Dr. Brekhman in his “Thinkalorium” where he often referred to his wife for help

-help with a scientific issue.
-Not only was Margaret extremely intelligent, but quick-witted, possessing a terrific sense of
+with a scientific issue.
+Not only was Margaret extremely intelligent, but quick-witted, possessing a terrific sense of humor

-humor and, I’ll have to mention, was an exceptional chef.
-Oh how I miss those many Saturday mornings on Admiral Fokina
+and, I’ll have to mention, was an exceptional chef.
+Oh how I miss those many Saturday mornings on Admiral Fokina Street

-Street where we began our day with homemade pancakes, “блины” fresh fruit from the dacha and herbal tea, punctuated
+where we began our day with homemade pancakes, “блины” fresh fruit from the dacha and herbal tea, punctuated by lively

-by lively discussions on the subject of adaptogens.
-I cherish the memories of my Russian mother, “моя русская мать,” as
+discussions on the subject of Adaptogens.
+I cherish the memories of my Russian mother, “моя русская мать,” as Margaret

-We at Sunrise Global Trading, LLC are determined to continue the research on adaptogens and to bring forward
+We at Sunrise Global Trading, LLC are determined to continue the research on Adaptogens and to bring forward our

 Submitted by Michael Dowling, Sunrise Global Trading, LLC